edhamma/jodok-path/practice.rst

 1. While sitting, acknowledge the rising and falling of the abdomen in four stages : “Rising, falling, sitting, touching”, as in Exercise 3, but now acknowledge, “Touching” several times (until the end of the out-going breath); i.e. “Rising, falling, touching, touching, etc.”
 2. While reclining, acknowledge awareness in four stages, “Rising, falling, reclining, touching, touching, etc.“
 3. While standing acknowledge your posture, “Standing standing.”
-4. While performing the mindful walking, do as in Exercise 1,2, and 3 for about 10-20 minutes each, and then change the acknowledgement, i.e. while advancing with your right or left foot, acknowledge the movement in four stages, “Heel up : lifting : moving : treading,” for about 10-20 minutes
+4. While performing the mindful walking, do as in Exercise 1,2, and 3 for about 10–20 minutes each, and then change the acknowledgement, i.e. while advancing with your right or left foot, acknowledge the movement in four stages, “Heel up : lifting : moving : treading,” for about 10–20 minutes

 That is:

 a.
-Acknowledge the movement of your feet, “Right goes thus, left goes thus” for about 10-20 minutes.
+Acknowledge the movement of your feet, “Right goes thus, left goes thus” for about 10–20 minutes.
 b.
-Acknowledge, “Lifting treading,” for about 10-20 minutes.
+Acknowledge, “Lifting treading,” for about 10–20 minutes.
 c.
-Acknowledge, lifting, moving, treading,“ for about 10-20 minutes.
+Acknowledge, “Lifting, moving, treading,” for about 10–20 minutes.
 d.
-Acknowledge, “Heel up, lifting, moving, treading, for about 10-20 minutes.
+Acknowledge, “Heel up, lifting, moving, treading,” for about 10–20 minutes.

 Exercise 5
 ----------